WillMeilahn/holbertonschool-simple_shell/README.md

   * Usage: `cd [DIRECTORY]`
   * Changes the current directory of the process to `DIRECTORY`.
   * If no argument is given, the command is interpreted as `cd $HOME`.
-  * If the argument `-` is given, the command is interpreted as `cd $OLDPWD` and the pathname of the new working directory is printed to standad output.
+  * If the argument `-` is given, the command is interpreted as `cd $OLDPWD`, and the pathname of the new working directory is printed to standard output.
   * If the argument, `--` is given, the command is interpreted as `cd $OLDPWD` but the pathname of the new working directory is not printed.
   * The environment variables `PWD` and `OLDPWD` are updated after a change of directory.